jleiken/filtering-rockets/README.md

 To open this website, [React and npm](https://codeburst.io/installing-reactjs-and-creating-your-first-application-d437706498ed) must be installed.
-Once you have those, navigate to the folder containing this file and run `npm start`.
+Once you have those, navigate to the folder containing this file and run `npm i` then `npm start`.
 React will automatically open it in your default web browser!

 This website, written for CSCI 1300: UI/UX, demonstrates a number of the principles learned in that class.
 First, it's clear that the only